Odyssey to Oxford

 Experience the World-Famous University of Oxford

-About the 2022 Program
+About the 2024 Program

 Free time during the program offers participants many opportunities to explore the city of Oxford, which is rich with cultural and leisure activities, offering a variety of museums, bookstores, theaters, restaurants, pubs, shops and natural settings to visit.

-Registration for the 2022 Program
+Application for the 2024 Program

 To fully benefit from this experience, participants must be able to keep pace with the group.
-There is a significant amount of walking and this program will be challenging for anyone who has difficulty walking, requires an aid while walking, or has other mobility issues or some pulmonary conditions.
-Excursions involve walking that may range, over time, from less than half an hour to a couple of hours and may necessitate walking on uneven, steep or hilly ground, uphill terrain, unpaved surfaces or climbing steep and narrow stairs.
+This program will be challenging for anyone who has difficulty walking, other mobility issues, visual impairments, some pulmonary or cardiovascular conditions.
+Excursions involve walking that may range, over time, from one to three miles, less than half an hour to a couple of hours and may necessitate walking on uneven, steep or hilly ground, uphill terrain, unpaved surfaces or climbing steep and narrow stairs.
 England is not ADA accessible to the extent that the United States is - ramps and elevators are not common and walking to a destination is often required.
-Oxford’s historic city center has many cobblestone streets and walkways and the age and layout of many buildings at Oxford can make them arduous to traverse as well.
+Oxford’s historic city center has many cobblestone streets and walkways and the age and layout of many buildings in Oxford can make them challenging to traverse as well.

-We respectfully request that prospective participants honestly consider whether this program is a good fit for them and if there are any questions, we encourage prospective participants to contact Elizabeth Wheeler via email or by calling (517) 884-2106 prior to registering for the program.
+The well-being of participants is our highest priority.
+We respectfully request that prospective participants honestly consider the requirements and whether this program is a good fit for them.
+Prospective participants should also carefully consider their own health, including whether they are at increased risk for illness, and assess their personal risk tolerance.
+If there are any questions, we encourage prospective participants to contact the MSU Alumni Office prior to applying for the program.